gsoft-inc/sg-orbit/packages/react-components/README.md

 #### Styling

-Use Tachyons classes as much as possible.

-When you can't use Tachyons, define a custom CSS stylesheet and import it in your component.
+An Orbit UI component shouldn't use Tachyons classes.

+All styling should be done with native CSS.
 Custom classes should use [Orbit UI foundation CSS variables](https://orbit.sharegate.design/?path=/docs/getting-started-foundation--page) when available.

 #### Controlled & Auto-controlled